kkaur89/SEI-Project-Three/README.md

 ### Day Eight - Finishing Touches

-This day was spent refining each of the components we hd managed to render successfully.
-The plan was add a directions API from Mapbox so that when the user clicked on a package, the daily itinerary would also show a route on the map for all of the places that exist in that package.
-Unforuntly we realised that the API was no longer supported and it was very unlcikely that we would be abloe to add this feature.
-A member of our group did email the
+This day was spent refining each of the components we had managed to render successfully.
+The plan was to add a directions API from Mapbox so that when the user clicked on a package, the daily itinerary would also show a route on the map for all of the places that exist in that package.
+Unfortunately we realised that the route plug in for this API was deprecated and very unlikely that we would be able to add this feature.
+A member of our group did email the the developer, however we had to come up with a back up plan which was to add the FlyToInterpolator from React Map.